 To make the Great British Skinny Dip a success we need venues … and LOTS OF THEM!
-We're now into our third year and many people know about #septembare.
+We're now into our fourth year and many people know about GBSD.
 Also, following the Channel 4 documentary ‘The Great British Skinny Dip’, first aired in February 2017, and seen by millions, there has been an increased awareness of GBSD, and the public are waiting for details of events and venues in their area where they can join in!
 Please be part of it.

 This page has information for you if you: